jacamars/Newbidder/mkdocs/docs/home/userguides.md

 - Daily Budget: Amount campaign is to spend per day.
 Setting 0 means no daily constraint.
 - Hourly Budget: Amount campaugn is to spend per hour.
 Setting 0 means no set hourly constraint.

 Select save to save the creative to the database.
-Your screen w

-ll show the new creative:
+Your screen wll show the new creative:

 ![Image](../images/banner3.png)